ABI-Software/sparc-discover-elastic-testing/README.rst

  application/x.vnd.abi.scaffold.meta+json
  text/vnd.abi.plot+tab-separated-values
  text/vnd.abi.plot+csv
-Cause of the error: The entry of this file in the manifest does not have any entry or the entry is absent in the isSourceOf field.
+Cause of the error: The entry of this file in the manifest does not have any entry or the entry is absent in the IsSourceOf field.
-Action: Check the manifest and make sure isSourceOf contains a valid thumbnail entry.
+Action: Check the manifest and make sure IsSourceOf contains a valid thumbnail entry.

 Reason: An error occurred (404) when calling the HeadObject operation: Not Found
 ````````````````````````````````````````````````````````````````````````````````